derekvmcintire/acs-next-api/README.md

 ### Steps to update API Documentation

 #### Step 1.
 Make changes to Postman ACS V1 collection
 - This is the source of truth.
-The collection should reflect the folder structure of the API.
-So if you have a route in v1/results/recent/route.ts then the collection should have the same folder structure: CollectionName/results/recent/request
+The collection directories should not be nested more than one deep, but they should reflect the folder structure of the API.
+So if you have a route in `v1/results/recent/route.ts` then the collection should have a folder named `/results/recent` and in that folder are the endpoints found in that route.
 - Add  semantic descriptions i.e. GET a list of recent Results or POST a new rider
 - Test the requests and make sure they work
 #### Step 2.
 Export as collection.json